A TRIBUTE TO BEAUTY AND BRAINS

 But her greatest accomplishment resulted from her intellect, and her invention continues to shape our world today.

 This young Austrian starlet would take one of the most valuable technologies ever developed right from under Hitler’s nose.
 After fleeing to America, she not only became a major Hollywood star, her name sits on one of the most important patents ever granted by the U.S. Patent Office.

 Today, when you use your cell phone or, over the next few years, as you experience super-fast wireless Internet access (via something called “long-term evolution” or “LTE” technology), you’ll be using an extension of the technology a 20- year-old actress first conceived while sitting at dinner with Hitler.

 At the time she made Ecstasy, Kiesler was married to one of the richest men in Austria.
 Friedrich Mandl was Austria’s leading arms maker.
 His firm would become a key supplier to the Nazis.

 Mandl used his beautiful young wife as a showpiece at important business dinners with representatives of the Austrian, Italian, and German fascist forces.
-One of Mandl’s favorite topics at these gatherings – which included meals with Hitler and Mussolini – was the technology surrounding radio-controlled missiles and torpedoes.
+One of Mandl’s favorite topics at these gatherings, including meals with Hitler and Mussolini, was the technology surrounding radio-controlled missiles and torpedoes.

 Wireless weapons offered far greater ranges than the wire-controlled alternatives that prevailed at the time.